 “La chanson” has been part of French culture since the Middle Ages.
 However, when speaking of the chanson today, it is more likely to refer to famous 20th century singers than to Guillaume de Machaut or early modern artists.
 20th century singers are classified in the “nouvelle chanson” genre.

 Here are five of them you may not know.
-Remember that this list is entirely subjective, not exhaustive and without any particular order.
+Remember that this list is entirely subjective, not exhaustive and without any particular order and their songs live on.

 Although her fame goes beyond France’s borders, Dalida is one of the most important French singers of the second half of the 20th-century.
 Born in 1933 in Egypt of Italian parents, Yolanda Gigliotti acquired the French citizenship upon her marriage in 1961.
 Dalida’s career in France began in a Parisian cabaret and later on a variety show.
 Her first hit which made her famous was the single Bambino released in 1956.